David Ryall: Career

 In 2005, Ryall played the role of Winston Churchill in the French television drama Le Grand Charles, based on the life of Charles de Gaulle.

-Ryall appeared in the BBC One sitcom Outnumbered from 2007 to 2011, in which he played Frank (known as "Grandad"), a character who suffers from dementia.
+Ryall appeared in the BBC One sitcom Outnumbered from 2007 to 2011, in which he played Frank Morrison (known as "Grandad"), a character who suffers from dementia.
 The character appeared in series 1 and 2.
 Ryall reprised his role in the Christmas specials in 2009 and 2011.
 On 26 December 2016 the Christmas special was dedicated to his memory.

 In 2010, Ryall portrayed Elphias Doge in Harry Potter and the Deathly Hallows – Part 1.

 Ryall appeared as Dr Rant in the BBC One adaptation of the M.R.
 James ghost story The Tractate Middoth as part of the 2013 edition of A Ghost Story for Christmas.
 He also appeared briefly in 2013 as an old soldier in the BBC Drama Our Girl starring Lacey Turner, and he was cast in the BBC Drama The Village, as Old Bert, Britain's oldest man who recounts his long life through a series of flashbacks.

 Ryall's last appearance was in Call the Midwife, where he played Tommy Mills.
 This episode was aired on BBC One on 1 March 2015 and was dedicated to his memory in the closing credits.

 Personal life

-Ryall had one son and two daughters: Jonathan Ryall (born 1966), who was the manager of the Australian band Glide; Imogen Ryall (born 1967), who is a singer and Charlie Ryall (born 1986), who is also an actor.

-Ryall died on 25 December 2014 aged 79.
+Ryall had one son, Jonathan (1966), and one daughter, Imogen (1967), born from his first wife, Gillian Edison, and another daughter, Charlie (1986), from his second wife, Cathy Buchwald.
+He died on 25 December 2014 aged 79.